sherenlim/Satellite-Image-Classification/README.md

 # Satellite Image Classification using MobileNetV2 and DenseNet121

-This repository provides a project for classifying satellite images using a combination of MobileNetV2 and DenseNet121 pre-trained models.
+This repository provides a final exam project for classifying satellite images using a combination of MobileNetV2 and DenseNet121 pre-trained models.
 The project is designed to preprocess, train, and evaluate a deep learning model on the `Satellite Image Classification` dataset.

 ---